 The Company has a policy that the Board of Directors must meet at least four times a year and may have additional special meetings as necessary.
 Each meeting has an agenda, and a meeting notice with details is sent seven days in advance so that the Board of Directors has sufficient time to study the information before attending the meeting, including recording the meeting minutes in writing.
-And keep minutes of meetings that have been approved by the Board of Directors ready for the Board of Directors and related persons to review.
-The Company's directors must attend at least 75% of the Board of Directors meetings each year.
+And keep minutes of meetings that have been approved by the Board of Directors ready for the Board of Directors must attend at least 75% of the Board of Directors meetings each year.
 In this regard, the meeting of the Board of Directors There must be at least half of the total number of directors to constitute a quorum.
 At least two-thirds of the total number of directors must be present at the meeting.